 So we only remove the seeds from about half the peppadews.
 An apple-corer will make your life easier.

-The bucket shown contains nearly 2kg and about 150 of the fruit.
+The bucket shown contains nearly 2 kilogrammes and about 150 of the fruit.
 At a local supermarket ordinary peppers sell for over R60/kg.
 A quick calculation gives them a retail value of nearly a million rand per hectare.

-There is money to be made from a cottage industry of peppadews; but only for those not afraid of the midday sun and have no desire to spend the whole day sitting behind a computer.
+There is money to be made from a cottage industry of peppadews; but only for those not afraid of the midday sun and have no desire to spend their lives sitting behind a computer.
 Selling them at a farmers’ market or REKO should be a breeze.

 Growing peppadews has been a lot of fun; the taste of your own freshly-made spice is to die for.

 Gochugaru is the name given by Koreans to chili flakes.
-Halve and destalk the peppers, and dry them in a cool oven for a whole day with the fan switched on.
+Halve and destalk the peppers; then dry them in a cool oven for a whole day with the fan switched on.

 Divide them into threes; one with no seeds, another with some and the third with all of them.

-Grind them and store in sealed-bags in the fridge and freezer.
+Grind them and store in sealed-bags in the freezer.

 We use gochugaru in making kimchi and sauerkraut.